Sneha-Quantrail/metadata_extractor/README.md

 # Notes

-The examples/ folder contains demo scripts for testing and local development.
-These are not required in production but are helpful for understanding and validating the library.
+create_sample_db.py and run_extractor.py are provided as demo scripts for local testing.
+These are not mandatory in production but useful for local validation.

-You can extend the extractor to support PostgreSQL, MySQL, etc., by changing the db_url in the scripts.